holochain/soa-toolbox/README.md

 The data must be structured in a particular way for this to work.

 There are certain colors that must be used:
-- This red #f24726 as a backgroun as "Uncertain"
+- This red #f24726 as a background as "Uncertain"
 - This orange #fac710 as a background as "Incomplete"
 - This light green #8fd14f as a background as "Complete"
 - This darker green as #0ca789 as a border for a "Small"